Racing Years Ranking

 World Endurance/World Sport Prototypes

 Non Championship Races & Sports

 Rest of Championships

 Driver mistakes hurt the rankingA driver's ranking is hurt more if the driver has an accident,collision or spin, because all of them count as driver mistakes.
 The ranking has a problem here because it is not always possible to find out the reasons of all the DNF(Did not finish) but the margin of error in the final ranking is very small, because the abandons for accident,collision or spin have not too weight into the algorythm.

 Team mates comparisonThe ranking gives more points based in the percentage that the driver is better than his/her team mates.
-We are only taking the race results for this criteria, because we have not qualifying results of many races and it could give false results in the ranking.
+We are taking qualifying and race results for this criteria.

 Points systemThe driver gets points if he finishes in the first six positions of the race

 The final result is divided by the total of finished races of the driver, we don't get into account races where the driver had mechanical problems